 I enjoy cutting and arranging the flowers and will bring them up from the flower room ready for when needed.

 The exact layout depends on the menu and number of courses that Paul the Chef and I have agreed, matched with wines chosen by my husband and Luis.

 The white gloves are used, which keep the silver clean and finger prints off the glasses, I imagine little has changed about the process in the past 100 years.
 White embroidered linen table mats are placed over leather protective mats to mark each dinner guest’s place.
 The knives, forks and spoons are set from the outside in, beginning with the bread knife and working through each course to the cheese.
 A pat of butter is impressed with the intertwined C’s and coronet of our crest and placed in front of each guest.

-The wine glasses and water tumbler are arranged to the top right of each setting and the mnemonic to remember the order is white on the right, or as Luis likes to tell the staff, like “a Mickey Mouse head“, with the two smaller glasses as the ears.
+Unlike in Downton Abbey, the wine glasses and water tumbler are arranged to the top right of each setting and the mnemonic to remember the order is white on the right, or as Luis likes to tell the staff, like “a Mickey Mouse head“, with the two smaller glasses as the ears.
 The pudding glass sits at the back as this is the last one guests drink from.

 Downton prefer a different arrangement to the glasses but, hopefully, all the ancestors hanging in their gold frames in the Dining Room would simply wish everyone to enjoy the pleasure of a dinner and conversation.